Last Updated: August 14, 2024

 Early Life

-Jason Orange was born on July 10, 1970 in Manchester, England to parents Tony and Jenny Orange.
-He was born a few minutes before his twin brother, Justin.
-As a teenager, he got involved in the Manchester breakdance crew scene as a member of the crew Street Machine in the mid-1980s.
+Jason Orange was born on July 10, 1970, in Manchester, England.
+He is the son of Tony and Jenny Orange, and he was born a few minutes before his twin brother, Justin.
+As a teenager, Jason got involved in the Manchester breakdance crew scene as a member of the crew Street Machine in the mid-1980s.
 The group won the Manchester round of the UK Breakdancing Championship in 1985.
-During this time, he met his friend and future bandmate, Howard Donald.
+During this time, he met his friend and future bandmate Howard Donald.

 MJ Kim/Getty Images